jmcnamara/XlsxWriter/dev/docs/source/format.rst

 +-------+-------+--------------------------------------------------------+

 .. note::

    Numeric formats 23 to 36 are not documented by Microsoft and may differ in international versions.
+The listed date and currency formats may also vary depending on system settings.

 .. note::

-   The dollar sign appears as the defined local currency symbol.
+   The dollar sign in the above format appears as the defined local currency symbol.

 format.set_locked()